xiaooloong/lua-resty-bzlib/README.md

     local part, finish, err = bzd:append(bin:sub(1, 10))
     --[[
         Part of bzip2 stream has been append to the method and no error occurs.
-        If you want to abandon decompress now you must manually call method finish() as below.
+        If you want to abandon decompress now you should manually call method finish() as below.
     ]]--

     local ok = bzd:finish()
     --[[
-        Without this line, the loop will immediately waste all your memory.
+        Without this line, memory space will be deallocated by luajit gc.
     ]]--

     print(tostring(ok))